 Participants

 30 adults (14 male, 16 female; age range: 18.7-23.9; mean age: 20.8 years) were recruited from the Pennsylvania State University campus to participate in the study.
 Subjects were recruited from an undergraduate subject pool for credit or were given $10 per hour for their participation.
 All participants had normal vision or wore glasses or contact lenses.
+One participant’s data was removed from analysis for failure to follow task instructions.

 Display

 The stimulus was generated using the program MATLAB on an iMac desktop computer.
 The program produced a display that consisted of a fixation point in between two circular random dot kinematogram displays.
-Each trial, one of the dot displays exhibited a coherent global motion while the other exhibited completely random dot motion (Fig. 2).
+Each trial, one of the dot displays exhibited a coherent global motion pattern while the other exhibited completely random (0% coherent) dot motion (Fig. 2).
 Two separate dot display programs were made.
 In one, the dots of the kinematogram display moved at 2 deg/s and in the other the dots moved at 8 deg/s.
 Each program consisted of 4 blocks of 16 trials each.

 Procedure

-.
-Each participant was asked to complete 2 deg/s 8 deg/s varied for each participant.
-Each run consisted of testing blocks.
+After securing informed consent, participants were guided to a dimly lit room for testing.
+Participants were given a brief explanation of local motion, global motion, and optic flow and then situated at a distance of 60 cm directly in front of the testing monitor.
+Participants were instructed to fixate on the dot in the center of the display and to use their peripheral vision to discern which of the displays was exhibiting an optic flow pattern.
+They were informed about the 10 second response limit and that their response times were being recorded.
+Participants used a keyboard to make their decisions, pressing the “z” key to choose the left and the “/ or ?” key to choose the right.
+Each participant was asked to complete two runs of 2 deg/s patterns and two runs of 8 deg/s patterns in an order that varied for each participant.
+Each run consisted of five testing blocks.
 The two optic flow patterns used were radial and translational motion.
 The four coherence levels used were 5%, 10%, 15%, and 20%.
-Each of the 8 combinations of coherence types and coherence levels appeared once on the left display and once on the right display for a total of 16 conditions. randomly Participants option to take a break half way through the experiment.
+Each of the 8 combinations of coherence types and coherence levels appeared once on the left display and once on the right display for a total of 16 conditions within a block.
+A method of constant stimuli was used, and condition order varied randomly within a block.
+Participants were given the option to take a break half way through the experiment.

 Analysis

-The MATLAB program delivered data output each session that had both response times for each trial and percent chosen correctly.
-RStudio was used repeated measures analysis of variance (ANOVA).
+The MATLAB program delivered data outputs for each session that had both response times for each trial and percent chosen correctly.
+Custom R scripts merged and cleaned the files prior to analysis.
+RStudio was used for statistical analysis and generate summary plots.
+The effects of speed, pattern, and coherence were analyzed using repeated measures analysis of variance (ANOVA).

 Results